What Are Dental Implants?

 Evaluation for Dental Implants

-If you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
+If you feel implant dentistry is the choice for you, we ask that you undergo dental/radiographic and health history examination.
 During these consultation visits, your specific needs and considerations will be addressed by either Dr. Lomke or by an oral and maxillofacial surgeon referred by our practice.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 Dental Implant Procedure